MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 #### Task 2 - Configure a group creation policy

-You are an administrator for your Teams organization.
-You need to limit which users are able to create Microsoft 365 groups.
+You are an administrator for your Team's organization.
+You need to limit which users can create Microsoft 365 groups.
 You will create a security group named **GroupCreators** which only the members of the group can create Microsoft 365 groups.

 1. Connect to the **Client 1 VM** and browse to the **Microsoft 365 admin center** (https://admin.microsoft.com/) as the Global admin - MOD Administrator(admin@&lt;YourTenant&gt;.onmicrosoft.com).